-For help with your disability application and eligibility, call our Pennslyvania Social Security disability lawyers at Young, Marr & Associates today at (215) 515-2954 in Pennsylvania or (609) 557-3081 in New Jersey.
+For help with your disability application and eligibility, call our Pennsylvania Social Security disability lawyers at Young, Marr, Mallis & Associates today at (215) 515-2954 in Pennsylvania or (609) 557-3081 in New Jersey.
 We offer free legal consultations.

 Can I Get SSI Disability Benefits if I Never Had a Job?